• voxels

 By using a slightly different approach, an object can be divided into voxels/cubes.
 A voxel is relevant as soon as (part of) a polygon lies within the voxel.
 If a voxel is empty, it's not used.

-The result of this approach is a number of cubes; see image.
+The result of this approach is a number of cubes (see animation).

 The 3D position of the cubes can be used to generate a 2D pixel art illustration.